 Click here, for more on the Barbara Krakow Gallery.

 Holly Moye graduated summa cum laude with a BA in Art (art history focus) in 2012.
 She completed a MA in Art History at Boston University in 2014.
-While in Boston, she served as the Director of Summer and External Programs at ArtsBridge, a multi-disciplinary consultancy connecting students and performers with educational and growth opportunities in the visual and performing arts.
-In 2014, Holly was selected as the Executive Director of the Oklahoma Visual Arts Coalition (OVAC), which helps artists realize their potential through education, exposure and funding.
-Organized in 1988, OVAC is a non-profit organization that supports visual artists living and working in Oklahoma, in addition to promoting public interest and education in the arts.
-In her new position, Holly’s experience in arts education will help her lead the growth of the organization and ensure success in programming, finances, and operations.
+While in Boston, she served as the Director of Programs at ArtsBridge, a multi-disciplinary consultancy connecting students and performers with educational and growth opportunities in the visual and performing arts.
+In 2014, Holly was selected as the Executive Director of the Oklahoma Visual Arts Coalition (OVAC), a nonprofit organization that supports visual artists living and working in Oklahoma.
+Most recently, Holly has been named Director of the School of Visual Arts at Oklahoma City University, where she will oversee the school’s student-faculty experience, community engagement, and gallery visibility.
+Moye also co-chairs the Oklahoma Public Art Network and serves on the board of Midtown Rotary.
+For more information about the Oklahoma City University School of Visual Arts, visit okcu.edu/visualart.

 Minhae Shim graduated summa cum laude with a BA in Art (studio focus) in 2013.
 She began her undergraduate work at Dartmouth College.
 At UMass Boston, she was awarded the Chancellor's Scholarship and the Art Department Book Prize.
 In addition, she was a member of the Golden Key International Honor Society.
 After graduation, Minhae worked as an associate producer on several documentaries and feature films.
 She also edited and illustrated the film industry book The Independent's Guide to Film Distribution, which was published in 2014.
 She currently works at WGBH as a researcher for the PBS series Nova.
 In fall 2015, she will begin graduate studies in the Master of Architecture program at the University of Miami.